lttng/lttng-docs/contents/nuts-and-bolts/intro.md

 frequently than log messages, often in the thousands per second range, with very little execution overhead.
-Logging is more appropriate for very high-level analysis of less frequent events: user accesses, exceptional conditions (e.g., errors, warnings), database transactions, instant messaging communications, etc. More formally, logging is one of several use cases that can be accomplished with tracing.
+Logging is more appropriate for very high-level analysis of less frequent events: user accesses, exceptional conditions (errors and warnings, for example), database transactions, instant messaging communications, etc. More formally, logging is one of several use cases that can be accomplished with tracing.